louisunlimited/louisearch-searxng-docker/README.md

+# Find my own deployment here! 👉 [louisearch.com](https://louisearch.com)👈

 # searxng-docker

-Create a new SearXNG  instance in five minutes using Docker
+Create a new SearXNG  instance using Docker

 ## What is included ?